aniyomiorg/aniyomi-website/website/src/docs/guides/video-player/sheets.md

 ### Hardware decoding mode

 Specify the hardware video decoding API that should be used if possible.
 See [mpv's documentation](https://mpv.io/manual/master/#options-hwdec) for more info.
-Possible values is as follows:
+Possible values are as follows:
 - **Auto** - Automatically select best decoder.
 - **HW+** - Slightly better performance than `HW`, at the cost of not allowing some filters.
-- **HW** - Uses hardware to decode video, providing better performance and battery effiency.
+- **HW** - Uses hardware to decode video, providing better performance and battery efficiency.
 - **SW** - Uses software to decode video, has less performance than `HW` but comes with better compatibility for older phones.

 ### Default statistics page

 Show some statistics about mpv, for more information refer to [mpv's documentation](https://mpv.io/manual/master/#stats).
-The different pages shows:
+The different pages show:
 - **Off** - No statistics is shown.
 - **Page 1** - Show usual stats
 - **Page 2** - Show frame timings